Niamh Perry: Singing career

-Niamh toured the UK in 2010/11 with Lee Mead on his concert tour.
 On 19 March 2011 she was the wedding singer for the BBC Three live musical drama Frankenstein's Wedding.

-In the Eurovision Song Contest 2011, held in Germany that year, each country had a jury, whose votes would be added to the general public's.
-The jury was made up of professionals in the music industry; Niamh was one of the jury panel for the United Kingdom.

-From December 2011 – January 2012 Niamh Perry played the title role in the French classic children's novel, The Little Prince.
-It was the world premier of the musical adaptation of the French classic, written by Andrew Lloyd Webber's son Nicholas and James D Reid.
-The production was performed in the Lyric Theatre, Belfast.

-Niamh was one of the original four cast members of a Song Cycle for Soho which ran at Soho Theatre from February to March 2012.
-Her vocals also feature on the original cast album for this production.

-Later in 2012, Perry gained positive reviews for her portrayal of Kim in the Boy George musical Taboo.
+In 2012, Perry gained positive reviews for her portrayal of Kim in the Boy George musical Taboo.

 Perry went on to impress as Johanna Barker in Sweeney Todd: The Demon Barber of Fleet Street at the West Yorkshire Playhouse and then at Royal Exchange, Manchester.

 In February 2014, it was announced that Perry had been selected to lead the cast of the revival of Andrew Lloyd Webber musical The Beautiful Game when it returned to London.
 She went on to receive much critical acclaim for her portrayal of Mary.

-In was announced in February 2017 that Perry would be playing the part of Girl in the award-winning musical Once during its return to Dublin in the summer of 2017.

 Thomas & Friends

 Perry was confirmed as the voice of Dash by Joel Beckford.
 She performed a festive Wombles classic "Wombling Merry Christmas" together with Joel Beckford, Jessie Buckley, Jon Moses and the new series narrator Laura Whitmore, who did the narrating interlude.